Discover Hamburg by Bike

 Down the Elbe

-The Elbe hiking trail leads from the Landungsbrücken to the western city limits and to Wedel to the ship welcoming facility Willkomm-Höft.
-The route runs past the old Elbe tunnel, via the fish market to the fishing port and to Övelgönne.
-After a short piece of pushing, over the most beautiful of all paths, past the little houses that line up here, it goes shortly after the famous beach pearl back on the saddle.
-Now it goes quite relaxed past the Old Sweden to Teufelsbrück.
-The Elbe and the big ships always in the view the journey goes to Blankenese and at the Falkensteiner bank along to Wedel.
+The Elbe hiking trail stretches from Landungsbrücken to the western city limits and on to Wedel to the Willkomm-Höft ship welcome centre.
+The route leads past the old Elbe tunnel, via the fish market to the fishing harbour and to Övelgönne.
+After a short section on foot along the idyllic row of small houses, the old captain’s and pilot’s houses, past the famous Strandperle, you get back on the saddle.
+You then cycle past Old Sweden to Teufelsbrück.
+The Elbe and the large ships passing by are always in view as you cycle to Blankenese and along the Falkensteiner Ufer to Wedel.

-Many cafes and garden pubs invite you to drink a coffee somewhere along the way or to watch the ship traffic on the Elbe while drinking Alsterwasser.
+Along the route, numerous cafés and garden bars invite you to take a break for a coffee or to watch the shipping traffic on the Elbe.

 Harbour round